 2. Build new video campaigns

-Here are few ideas for new video campaigns you can run:
+Here are a few ideas for new video campaigns you can run:

 - Video emails – you can use videos in sales emails to convert users to paying customers, or in newsletters to boost customer engagement and build stronger relations with your customers